 Daily Announcements

-Tomorrow’s Breakfast: Breakfast Scrambler or Cereal/Cheese Stick, Fruit, Juice, Milk
+Tomorrow’s Breakfast: Banana Bread or Cereal/Cheese Stick, Fruit, Juice, Milk

-Tomorrow’s Lunch: BBQ Rib on Bun, Baked Beans, Fruit, Milk
+Tomorrow’s Lunch: Hamburger on Bun, Baked Beans, Fruit, and Milk

 NEW: